Unlock Unlimited Training for Your Entire Team SCHEDULE YOUR FREE DEMO TODAY

 Training Sessions by Ashley Watson

-Collecting money from patients is essential to keeping your practice in the black, but not every medical billing and collection strategy is beneficial - in fact, some can get you into big trouble.
-The reality is that many practices are handling patient collections all wrong from a compliance standpoint.
-Waiving the wrong copay, offering discounts to the wrong patients, and […]
+Collecting money from patients is essential to keeping your practice in the black—but not every billing and collection strategy is compliant.
+In fact, some common approaches can land your practice in serious legal trouble.
+The reality?
+Many practices are mishandling patient collections in ways that violate federal laws.
+From misapplying Good Faith Estimate (GFE) requirements, to waiving the wrong copays, […]

 Learn More